 In the meantime, I’ve been using my indoor grill.
 It’s not quite the same as using an outdoor barbecue, but it will do in a pinch till our “new” grill arrives.
 I whipped up a batch of one of my signature grilled chicken recipes: Grilled Herb Chicken.
 I started making this when I was a teenager.
-The marinade is fresh herbs, tomatoe, green onion, balsamic vinegar and olive oil.
+The marinade is fresh herbs, tomatoes, green onion, balsamic vinegar, and olive oil.

 The chicken breasts are soaked in it for at least an hour and then grilled to perfection.
 The marinade then becomes a sauce thanks to my handy blender puree setting and voilà, dinner is served.

 The herbs I use are just a suggestion.
 If you can’t find them fresh, try another kind or use the ones you have in your herb garden.
 It’s a simple, fresh and delicious way to enjoy chicken breasts.
 Serve with a barbecued potato and salad for an amazing summer meal.